vg-json-data/sm-json-data/strats.md

 Note that a `comeInSpeedballing` entrance condition can always be satisfied by coming into the room while already in a speedball.
 Therefore, a different entrance condition must be used if the strat specifically requires obtaining the speedball after entering the room (either by jumping through the transition, or by running through the transition and jumping afterward).

-A `comeInSpeedballing` entrance condition must match with a `leaveWithRunway` condition on the other side of the door.
-A match with a `leaveWithRunway` comes with implicit requirements:
+A `comeInSpeedballing` entrance condition must match with one of the following conditions on the other side of the door: `leaveWithRunway`, `leaveSpinning`, `leaveWithMockball`.

-- A `canSpeedball` tech requirement.
+In every case, there is an implicit tech requirement of `canSpeedball`.
+A match with a `leaveWithRunway` comes with the following implicit requirements:
   - A `canShineCharge` based on the combined runway length, minus the amount of tiles needed to perform the jump into the speedball.
 The amount of tiles needed for the jump depends on the player's shortcharge ability (as well as ability to short-hop mockball): obtaining blue speed with lower run speed means less space needed to perform the jump.
 This can be approximated in a simple way with the following assumptions:
     - If the tech `canSlowShortCharge` is enabled, then 5 tiles are needed for the jump into the speedball.
     - Otherwise 14 tiles are needed.
   - If the previous door environment is water, then `Gravity` is required.
   - If the previous room is heated, then `heatFrames` are required based on the time needed.
 This can be calculated in the same way as for `comeInShinecharging`.

+For `leaveSpinning` and `leaveWithMockball`, their `blue` property must be either "yes" or "any", and there is an implicit `canShineCharge` requirement based on the runway length in the exit condition.

 ### Come In With Temporary Blue